Yet another green screen!

 I decided that a virtual ‘green screen’ effect would be ideal because who has space for a real green screen?
 In this economy ๐Ÿ’ต?
 No way.

-There is an existing python script to do this and the background removal plugin for OBS, however I wanted:
+There is an existing Python script to do this and the background removal plugin for OBS, however I wanted:

 • minimal latency between capture and render;